Browse Sample Pages

 The evocations of pictures contained in this book remind us of the astonishing truth that the timelier art is, the more timeless it becomes. —Adam Gopnik

 This publication is a collection of musings and meditations by artists, writers, and other cultural figures, each focusing on an artwork at the Frick that has moved, challenged, puzzled, or inspired them.
 Among the sixty-two contributors are André Aciman, Rosanne Cash, Roz Chast, George Condo, Teresita Fernández, Carolina Herrera, Abbi Jacobson, Bill T. Jones, Maira Kalman, Julie Mehretu, Catherine Opie, Diana Rigg, Simon Schama, Colm Tóibín, and Chris Ware.
 An engaging anthology that reminds us of the many ways to look at art and attests to its inspirational power.
+Now in its second printing.

 The publication is made possible by The Arthur F. and Alice E. Adams Charitable Foundation.